-Prior to deploying a towed in-water device from a manned platform, the Navy searches the intended path of the device for any floating debris (e.g., driftwood) and other objects (e.g., concentrations of floating vegetation), which have the potential to obstruct or damage the device.

-The standard operating procedure for towed in-water device safety could result in a secondary benefit to marine mammals and vegetation through a reduction in the potential for physical disturbance and strike of a towed in-water device.
+As a standard collision avoidance procedure, prior to deploying a towed in-water device from a manned platform, the Navy searches the intended path of the device for any floating debris, objects, or animals (e.g., driftwood, concentrations of floating vegetation, marine mammals) that have the potential to obstruct or damage the device.
+This standard operating procedure benefits marine mammals, sea turtles, and vegetation through a reduction in the potential for physical disturbance and strike by a towed in-water device.
+Concentrations of floating vegetation can be indicators of potential marine mammal or sea turtle presence because marine mammals and sea turtles have been known to seek shelter in, feed on, or feed among them.
+For example, young sea turtles have been known to hide from predators and eat the algae associated with floating concentrations of Sargassum.